The Graduate Course in Medicine (A101) is open to UK/EU applicants who:

 - hold a good Honours degree (II.1 or above) in any discipline (science subjects are most useful)

-- also satisfy the GCSE and AS/A Level requirements (see course requirements below, most successful applicants typically have at least AAA at A Level or equivalent)
+- passes at A Level (or equivalent) - see course requirements below, most successful applicants typically have at least AAA at A Level or equivalent.

 Please note that you must complete a separate Graduate Course in Medicine application form (see related documents, right) in addition to your UCAS application to apply for this course.